 It’s true, you won’t even know that your account is shut down until you receive a check in the mail with your remaining balance or when you can no longer login to online banking.

 We’ve seen this happen countless times.
 Sometimes closures come in waves.
 Or when a bank implements new internal protocols.
-Other times, it’s when certain jurisdictions get added to a watch-list and banks are forced to stop serving customers with specific traits.
+Other times, it’s when certain jurisdictions go on a watch-list and banks have to stop serving customers with specific traits.

-This might mean people with certain citizenships or residencies.
+This might mean people with certain citizenship or residencies.
 Businesses registered in specific countries.
 Or customers with certain types of transaction activity or behaviors.

-In fact, some Insiders have received six and seven-figure checks in the mail from their private bank accounts in Hong Kong and Singapore, either because of their citizenship or the industry they work in.
+In fact, some Insiders have received six and seven-figure checks in the mail.
+They were sent checks from their private bank accounts in Hong Kong and Singapore.
+But why?
+It happened either because of their citizenship or the industry they work in.

-With so much ambiguity around account closures, how can innocent people with legitimate businesses make sure our accounts don’t get closed down?
+With so much ambiguity around account closures, how can innocent people protect themselves?
+The same is true for people with legitimate businesses.
+They need to make sure their accounts don’t get closed down.

 And the answer is, you can’t.

-But you can be prepared.
-And you do that by ensuring you a) don’t accidentally red-flag yourself and b) open other backup accounts.
+But you can prepare.
+And you do that by ensuring you a) don’t accidentally red-flag yourself and b) open other backup accounts, and c) stay away from banks shutting down accounts.

-To do this, you need to find and open an account in a strong jurisdiction, preferably one where you don’t already bank – because if one bank shuts you down, others from the same country might follow!
+To do this, you need to find and open an account in a strong jurisdiction, preferably one where you don’t already bank – because if one banks shutting down accounts you own, others from the same country might follow!

 For example, if you already bank in the US, you might want to consider having accounts in Singapore, Hong Kong, or Panama.